mridgway/Zend-Framework-1.x-Mirror/README.txt

     The component includes a "features" adapter mechanism that allows developers to tie into different backends for the purpose of discovering device capabilities.
-Currently, the only shipped adapter is for the WURFL (Wireless Universal Resource File) API.
+Currently, ships with adapters for the WURFL (Wireless Universal Resource File) API, TeraWURFL, and DeviceAtlas.

      * Note: Luca Passani, author and lead of the WURFL project, has provided an exemption to Zend Framework to provide a non-GPL